ping, ping6 - send ICMP ECHO_REQUEST to network hosts

 at low frequency it may not be cause for alarm.

-Damaged packets often indicate broken hardware
+Damaged packets often indicate broken hardware somewhere in the route. traceroute can aid in diagnosing the route.

-somewhere in the route traceroute can aid in diagnosing the route.
 Remember that each ping may take a different path to and from the target.

 Different Data Patterns

 The network should not treat packets differently depending on the data.
-Data-dependent problems have been known to appear.

-The pattern that will have problems is something that doesn't have sufficient transitions
+Depending on the underlying media, the pattern that will have problems is something that doesn't have sufficient transitions

 such as all ones or all zeros, or a pattern right at the edge, such as almost all zeros.
 It